Jsfain/AVR-IO/README.md

 ### Currently Included
-1) AVR_SPI.C / AVR_SPI.H : Source/header for interacting with the SPI port of an AVR microcontroller.
+1. **AVR_SPI.C(H)** - Source/Header for interacting with the SPI port of an AVR microcontroller.
-2) AVR_USART.C / AVR_USART.H : Source/header for interacting with USART port of an AVR microcontroller.
+2. **AVR_USART.C(H)** - Source/Header for interacting with USART port of an AVR microcontroller.
-3) ADC.C / ADC.H : Source/header for interacting with the analog-to-digital converter of an AVR microcontroller.
+3. **AVR_ADC.C(H)** - Source/Header for interacting with the analog-to-digital converter of an AVR microcontroller.

-### Other files in repo
+### Additional files in repo
-1) PRINTS.C / PRINTS.H : Source/header for printing unsigned integers (decimal, hex, binary) and strings.
+1. **PRINTS.C(H)** Source/Header for printing unsigned integers (decimal, hex, binary) and strings.
 This is platform independent and here only interacts with an AVR microcontroller through the usart port via AVR_USART.C(H).
 This is maintained in the [C-helpers repo](https://github.com/Jsfain/C-Helpers).

 ## Technology Details
-* TARGET     : ATmega1280 (Default) - easily portable to other AVR targets with correct PORT definition reassignments.
+* TARGET: ATmega1280 - Intended to be easily portable to other AVR targets with reassignment of the PORTs appropriate to the version of microcontroller used.
-* LANGUAGE   : C
+* LANGUAGE: C
-* COMPILER   : AVR-GCC 9.3.0
+* COMPILER: AVR-GCC 9.3.0
-* DOWNLOADER : AVRDUDE 6.3
+* DOWNLOADER: AVRDUDE 6.3
 * Compiler and downloader used are available with the [AVR-Toolchain from Homebrew](https://github.com/osx-cross/homebrew-avr).

 ## Implementation
-See the source/header files for specifics.
+See the source/header files.

 ## Who may use
-Anyone.
+Anyone

 ## How To Use